Establishing trust in automated reasoning: Conclusion

 \section{Conclusion}

 }

 My principal goal with this work is to encourage scientists and research software engineers to reflect about their computational practices.
 Why, and to what degree, do you trust your own computations?
-How reliable do they have to be to support the conclusions you draw from their results?
+What are your reliability indicators?
+Do you expose them in your publications?
+How reliable does your software have to be to support the conclusions you draw from their results?
 Why, and to what degree, do you trust the computations in the papers you read and cite?
 Do you consider their reliability sufficient to support the conclusions made?

 These questions are abstract.
 Answering them requires considering the concrete level of the specific software used in a computation.
 The five categories I have discussed in section \ref{reviewability} should help with this step, even though it may be difficult at first to evaluate the software you use on some of the scales.
-Situated software is easy to recognize.
+The case studies of section \ref{casestudies} should help.
+Situated software is easy to recognize by its narrow application domain.
 The size of a software environment is not difficult to measure, but it requires appropriate tools and training in their use.
-Likewise, the evaluation of maturity is not difficult, but requires some effort, in particular an examination of a software project's history.
+The evaluation of stability is often not difficult, but requires a significant effort, in particular an examination of a software project's history.
 Conviviality is hard to diagnose, but rare anyway.
 This reduces the examination to Open Source vs.~proprietary, which is straightforward.